aspose-font/Aspose.Font-Documentation/net/developer-guide/font-classes-for-supported-font-formats/_index.md

 Support for `OpenType` font features is represented by property [*CffFont*](https://apireference.aspose.com/font/net/aspose.font.ttf/ttffont/properties/cfffont).
 This property returns the reference on [*Font*](https://apireference.aspose.com/font/net/aspose.font/font) object, loaded from `CFF` table, which contains a `Compact Font Format font` representation.

-Property [*IsSymbolic*](https://apireference.aspose.com/font/net/aspose.font.ttf/ttffont/properties/issymbolic) used to detect whether the font is symbolic - specialized, that is composed of non-alphabetic characters, graphics, or both.
+Property [*IsSymbolic*](https://apireference.aspose.com/font/net/aspose.font.ttf/ttffont/properties/issymbolic) used to detect whether the font is symbolic - specialized font, that is composed of non-alphabetic characters, graphics, or both.

 ## Access to font glyphs ##